 At PacifiCorp, we work to meet our customer's energy needs in the most cost-effective manner, seeking to maintain our low-cost provider status and minimizing the price impacts of acquiring energy.
-One such energy source is through our customers, which are often referred to as Distributed Generation projects.
+One such energy source is through our customers.

-Distributed Generation (DG) projects are generation sources located near customer sites, which may be highly integrated with or isolated from the company's electric grid.
-These technologies can include: internal combustion engine/generators, micorturbines, photovoltaics, wind turbines, external combustions engines and/or fuel cells.
+These technologies can include internal combustion engine/generators, micorturbines, photovoltaics, wind turbines, external combustions engines and/or fuel cells.

-PacifiCorp embraces DG projects provided that their application is safe, reliable, economically responsible and cost-effective.
-Although PacifiCorp will not provide customers and/or developers above-market incentives for the development of DG projects, the company does facilitate new DG resources through five primary activities:
+PacifiCorp embraces private generation projects provided that their application is safe, reliable, economically responsible and cost-effective.
+Although PacifiCorp will not provide customers and/or developers above-market incentives for the development of private generation projects, the company does facilitate private generation resources through five primary activities:

 Prices paid by the company for the energy and capacity provided by QFs varies by state and project size.
-Non-QF DG projects can compete with other supply-side options through PacifiCorp's procurement process.
-Net metering programs are available to DG developers of smaller projects (typically 25 kw and smaller) who invest in on-site technologies (such as solar, wind, fuel cell and hydro technologies).
+Non-QF private generation projects can compete with other supply-side options through PacifiCorp's procurement process.
+Net metering programs are available to developers of smaller projects (typically 25 kw and smaller) who invest in on-site technologies (such as solar, wind, fuel cell and hydro technologies).